 There’s a big difference between ‘design within manufacture’ and ‘design for manufacture’

 We’re engineers at heart and like to think hard about how a component will enhance a client’s product.
-While we love the look, feel and physical capabilities of the mouldings we produce, they can only exist with some form of design verification and optimisation, prior to launching the tooling phase.
-This process is known as ‘design for manufacture’.
+While we love the look, feel and physical capabilities of the mouldings we produce, they can only exist with some form of design verification and optimisation, before launching the tooling phase.
+This process is known as ‘Design for Manufacture’.

 The ethical approach to design

 Modern product designers hold a high level of environmental responsibility, where ethical solutions have never been more readily accessible.